PacificBiosciences/pbfusion/README.md

  - matplotlib
  - pysam

-The read names for the y-axis labels are done manually, so they will need to be changed in the source code when run.

 ### Extract tag
 The main use case for this script is to output associated cell barcodes for fusion gene reads.